JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 Specifically, we will use the AVX instruction set available on Intel processors.

-The goal of this little program is to compute the inner product of two 8-element vectors of floating-point numbers.
-AVX registers have 256 bits so each should fit exactly 1  32-bit vector.
+The goal of this little program is to compute the inner product of two vectors of floating-point numbers.
+AVX registers have 256 bits so each should fit exactly 8  32-bit `float`s.

 ```cpp
 #include <vector>